White House says Assad losing his grip on power

 "The momentum is with the opposition and with the Syrian people.
 It's clear that these defections are reaching the highest levels of the Syrian government and Assad cannot restore his control over the country because the Syrian people will not allow it," he said.

-In one of the highest-profile desertions from Damascus, Syrian Prime Minister Riyad Hijab on Monday fled the country.
-While not part of Assad's inner circle, his departure provides a powerful morale boost to the opposition.

-Like the rebels, Hijab is from Syria's Sunni Muslim majority, while Assad is from the Alawite minority.

-The United States has sought to increase pressure on Assad to leave power for more than a year.
+The United States has been seeking to increase pressure on Assad to leave power for more than a year.

-U.S. intelligence officials expect pro-Assad and opposition forces to be in the fight for the long haul and are not predicting a near-term end to the Syrian conflict.

 Former U.N.
 Secretary-General Kofi Annan announced last week he would resign his post as U.N.-Arab League Joint Special Envoy for Syria after Assad failed to respect the terms of a U.N.-backed peace deal and after China and Russia refused to support increased sanctions on Syria.